Ramaswamy Ranga Rao

-Ramaswamy Ranga Rao (died 27 August 2021) was a prominent Indian mathematician.
+Ramaswamy Ranga Rao (1935 - 27 August 2021) was a prominent Indian mathematician who made fundamental contributions to statistics, Lie groups, and Lie algebras and worked as professor for most of his career in the University of Illinois Urbana-Champaign until 2001.
 He finished his Ph.D. under the supervision of C.R.
-Rao at ISI, Calcutta.
+Rao from Indian Statistical Institute.
 He was one of the "famous four" students of Rao: (the others were K. R. Parthasarathy, Veeravalli S. Varadarajan, and S. R. Srinivasa Varadhan) in ISI during 1956-1963.

-Ranga Rao was professor emeritus of mathematics at University of Illinois.
-He made fundamental contributions to statistics, Lie groups, and Lie algebras.

 After retiring in 2001, he moved to Chennai in 2015.
 He died on 27 August 2021.

+Early life and education

+Ramaswamy Ranga Rao was born in India in 1935 and completed his undergraduation from Ramakrishna Mission Vivekananda College in Chennai where he was senior to his fellow mathematician KR Parthasarathy and completed his PhD from the Indian Statistical Institute in Kolkata under CR Rao he was part of a group of four eminent mathematicians from ISI.